AliceAch/GUICalc/README.md

 4. Trailing zeroes.
 5. Errors are not handled properly.
 6. Large code size
+7. SDL_ttf depends on freetype and it looks for it if it is installed on the system, can fail sometimes on Ubuntu

 There are a lot more I would add in the future, but I got bored of working on this project.
 Some additional features I would add is a history of executed expressions and using mouse clicks to copy results.
 Instead of storing expressions as string streams, expressions should be stored as a list of tokens (removing the need for a scanner) and piping the expression directly to the parser, this does complicate the rendering however.